-The largest college in the nation with seven campuses and two centers
+The largest college in the nation with eight campuses and a major outreach center

 The Hialeah Campus became MDC’s seventh campus, accorded official campus status by the Florida State Board of Education in 2005.
 The Campus serves the Greater Hialeah-Miami Lakes area, offering day and evening classes six days a week.
 Courses leading to an Associate in Arts or Associate in Science degree are offered.
 Educational opportunities are also available through Vocational Credit Certificate Programs, as well as through courses providing career entry in Computer Technology, Office Technology, Electronics and Early Childhood Development.
 The Hialeah Center houses a large and comprehensive English language training program for speakers of other languages in various instructional formats.

 In 1990, Homestead became the fifth campus of Miami Dade College.
 It was opened in the historic downtown district of the City of Homestead with the mission to deliver a full range of higher education programs for the Homestead/ Florida City communities.
 In fulfilling its mission, the campus enhances the community’s capacity to meet cultural and social needs, in turn fostering a stronger sense of community.
 This togetherness was very important following the devastation of Hurricane Andrew and the closing of the Homestead Air Force Base.